-PROVIDED FURTHER any requirement to undertake duties without returning to the work place that occurs within one hour of the commencement of the first requirement, in accordance with subclause (b)(v)of this clause, for which a minimum payment is to be made, does not attract any additional payment until the time actually worked exceeds one hour.
+PROVIDED FURTHER any requirement to undertake duties without returning to the work place that occurs within one hour of the commencement of the first requirement, in accordance with subclause (b)(v) of this clause, for which a minimum payment is to be made, does not attract any additional payment until the time actually worked exceeds one hour.

-(vi) The hours are to be paid as rostered and each day (midnight to midnight) shall stand alone.
+- (vi) The hours are to be paid as rostered and each day (midnight to midnight) shall stand alone. - (vii) A Grade 8 or Grade 9 nurse who is required to undertake duties without returning to the workplace is to be paid at the base salary rate for a minimum period of one hour.